Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 1/terraform/notes/notes_gcp.md

 #### Things to keep in mind

-1. Everytime you shit down the VM and restart it, the external IP address changes, and so, you'll have to update the config file in the .ssh foler accordingly.
+1. Everytime you shut down the VM and restart it, the external IP address changes, and so, you'll have to update the config file in the .ssh foler accordingly.

 #### Commonly used commands